nakhan8/ICS-Date-Conversion/README.md

 # ics-date-converter

 calendar integrations with SnapHabit.
-"ICS" is a calendar format we'll need to become more familiar with.
+"ICS" is a calendar format

 ### how to run program
 1. Clone repo: git clone